Reading Time: 4 minutes 38 seconds

 If you're taking other medications, check with your doctor before taking supplemental magnesium.
 This helps ensure that it won't interfere with other medical treatments.
 Your doctor may also offer suggestions on how much magnesium to take.
 This may vary based on your health and current magnesium levels.

-The ISSA's Nutritionist certification course offers even more tips.
-Use these to help clients improve muscle recovery with diet and supplementation.
+ISSA's Personal Trainer certification course offers even more tips.
+Learn the essentials of nutrition and how you can help clients improve muscle recovery.
 It also provides custom assessment forms and worksheets you can use in your fitness business.

 Receive $50 off your purchase today!